CompuTec/computec-docs/docs/pdc/log-files.md

 # Log Files

-To change the NLog logging level in PDC, follow these steps:
+To change the NLog logging level in CompuTec PDC, follow these steps:

-- Find the NLog.config file in the PDC installation path.
+- Find the NLog.config file in the CompuTec PDC installation path.

     ![Log Files](./media/log-files/log-file-02.png)
 - Use any text editor to open the NLog.config file.